deepikagandla7456/Fake-News-Detection/README.md

 ## About

-The goal of this project is to reduce the spread of misleading news by classifying articles as either "Fake" or "Real."
-A dataset containing labeled news headlines and content was used to train a machine learning model.
+The goal of this project is to reduce the spread of misleading news by classifying articles as either ***Fake*** or ***Real.*** A dataset containing labeled news headlines and content was used to train a machine learning model.
 The text data is preprocessed using NLTK, converted into numerical format using TF-IDF, and then passed into a Logistic Regression model for prediction.

-The final model performs well and gives around 94% accuracy on the test data.
+The final model performs well and gives accuracy score on the test data.

 ---